© 2021 Wayne Health. All rights reserved.

 Chemotherapy uses medicines to kill cancer cells, also called cytotoxic drugs.
 It’s often called “chemo.”
 Different types of chemo help to treat many kinds of cancer.
 Chemo may slow cancer growth, stop cancer from spreading, or help get rid of the cancer altogether.
 Chemo may improve the outcome of surgery by killing remaining cells.

 Chemo can also affect healthy cells along with the cancer cells.
-This is why chemo cause side effects, like nausea, vomiting, losing your hair, or feeling tired.
-It can also reduce body’s immunity to infections.
-Different kinds of chemo will have varying side effect profiles.
+This is why chemo causes side effects, like nausea, vomiting, losing your hair, or feeling tired.
+It can also reduce the body’s immunity to infections.
+Different kinds of chemo will have varying side effects.

 Chemo is usually given at different locations, such as a hospital, a doctor’s office, or a clinic.
 Sometimes chemo treatments may be done at home.
 You may get chemo in “cycles.”
 This means that you get a number of treatments over a set period of time.
 Then you take a break before you start again

-Neoadjuvant therapy is treatment given before doing surgery.
-One of its major benefits is to covnert tumors that are not possible to remove into surgically removable cancers.
+Neoadjuvant therapy is treatment given before having surgery.
+One of its major benefits is to convert tumors that are not possible to remove into surgically removable cancers.

-Examples of neoadjuvant therapy include chemotherapy, radiation therapy, and hormone therapy given before surgery to remove cancers such as breast, rectum, esophagus, pancreatic and few others.
-Additional chemotherapy, radiation therapy, or hormone therapy is usually needed following the surgery for the treatment of cancer.
+Examples of neoadjuvant therapy include chemotherapy, radiation therapy and hormone therapy given before surgery to remove cancers of the breast, rectum, esophagus, pancreas and a few others.
+Additional chemotherapy, radiation therapy or hormone therapy is usually needed following the surgery for the treatment of cancer.

-The decision to use neoadjuvant therapy is usually made in multidsicplinary tumor board meeting.
-Patients are encouraged to seek opinion is situations where neoadjuvant therapy can provide potential added benefit to the patient
+The decision to use neoadjuvant therapy is usually made in a multidisciplinary tumor board meeting.
+Patients are encouraged to seek an opinion in situations where neoadjuvant therapy may provide potential added benefits to them.

 Chemo may be given in different ways.
 For example, chemo may be put into the bloodstream, put directly into an organ, or swallowed as a pill.